webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

     - shows remaining time and work in each scrum sprint iteration.
     - ![burndown chart](img/burndown.png)
 - **Control/Behavior Chart**
-  - Purpose: monitor process stability.
+  - Purpose: monitor process **stability**.
   - Track the variation in a process over time.
   - center line is 'mean'.
   - upper line is upper control limit.
   - lower line is lower control limit.
+  - **Rule of seven** says seven **consecutive** data points fall on either side of the mean, process is **out of control** and needs adjustment.
   - ![control chart](img/Control-Charts.jpg)
 - **Critical Path Method (CPM)**
   - Purpose: project planning and execution.
-Find
   - shows how delay time will effect project.
-This image uses a Gantt chart to display CPM.
+This image uses a Gantt chart to display critical path method.
   - add all activities with dependencies to find longest path on chart.
   - Float: the down time an activity can have and can still be completed on time.
   - ![critical path chart](img/critical-path.png)